honzaprevratil/simple-git-test/README.md

 Jan: I have a new idea for the project.
 Tom: What is it?
 Jan: I think we should use the new API.
-Tom: What is the new server?
+Tom: What is the new computer (or server)?